Skip to content

 From the examples above, it is clear that some bacteria can survive for up to five minutes in temperatures of 100 degrees C.

-Therefore, it is important to boil water for at least 5 minutes and at 100 degrees C, which is temperatures beyond 65 degrees C. Read this article to learn more on how long you need to boil water to kill bacteria at home.
+Therefore, it is important to boil water for at least 5 minutes and at 100 degrees C, which is temperatures beyond 65 degrees C. Read this article to learn more about how long you need to boil water to kill bacteria at home.

 Do Bacteria die or survive in Boiling Water?